User management

 Introduction

-NetXMS has it’s own user database.
-All NetXMS user accounts stored in backend SQL database.
-Each account has it’s own unique login name and identifier.
+NetXMS has its own user database.
+All NetXMS user accounts are stored in the backend SQL database.
+Each account has its own unique login name and identifier.
 The account may also have a password.

 Terms and Definitions